-This course is designed specifically for students who have not had the opportunity to learn a musical instrument in previous years, or who are new players.
+This course is designed specifically for students of any grade level, who have not had the opportunity to learn a musical instrument in previous years, or who are new players.
 There is no band or music experience necessary to register for this course.
+Students intending to successfully earn this credit will be self-motivated and willing to practice their instruments outside of class hours.
 This is for students who wish to develop skills on a wind band instrument of their choice with the aim to join their grade level concert band in the following year.
 The instruments that students may choose from include the flute, clarinet, saxophone, trumpet, trombone, euphonium, tuba or percussion.
 Students will first engage in an instrument selection process to choose their instrument.
 Students will be asked to rent or purchase an instrument once this selection process is complete.
 Financial considerations will be made where necessary, as it is a priority to remove any barriers from a student receiving this valuable music education.
 This course will provide beginner development in instrumental technique, reading skills, active listening skills, historical perspective, musicianship, expression, and creativity.
-This course runs for a full year across the first and second semesters on alternating days.
+This course runs for a full year across the first and second semesters.
 Performance opportunities are available to the students in the form of clinics, workshops, festivals, day trips and overnight trips.
 We strive to make band accessible to all and we welcome registration from any students who wish to add music to their lives.